describes the data management life cycle for the data which is to be collected, processed and/or generated in a Horizon

 constitutes the outward appearance of a product or part thereof resulting, in particular, from the characteristics of its lines, contours, colours, shape, surface, structure and/or materials and/or its ornamentation.

 means the research and innovation activities undertaken by the Commission through the Joint Research Centre (JRC).

 in FP7, refers to the use made by the participant owning the foreground, for example through further research, commercial or industrial exploitation in its own activities.

 The first public disclosure of details of an invention.
 If the disclosure is made outside the patent system (in a deliberate form or otherwise), the invention remains unpatentable.
 In return for a patent granted (exclusive rights for a limited time period), the applicant must make a full disclosure of the invention for which protection has been solicited.

 in FP7, refers to the disclosure of foreground by participants through any appropriate means and including the publication in any form.
 The disclosure of foreground that results from formalities for protection (such as the patent application publication) is not considered as dissemination.

 means, in Horizon 2020, the public disclosure of the results by any appropriate means (other than resulting from protecting or exploiting the results), including by scientific publications via any medium.

-A combination of typographical characters corresponding to one or several numeric IP addresses which is registered with an accredited Registrar, and used to identify a particular website or webpage on the Web.
+A combination of typographical characters corresponding to one or several numeric IP addresses which is registered with an accredited Registrar, and used to identify a particular website on the internet.
 Each domain name consists of two parts: a top-level domain (TLD – .com, .net, .org, .eu) and a second level domain, which represents the entity that owns the domain name.
 Although a domain name is unique and may be a valuable commercial asset, a domain name registration is not an intellectual property right.